An overview of Medicare services for managing and treating patients with mental health care needs. Includes an Indigenous patient case study.

 |Step 2||Reviewing a GPMHTP||

-Under a GPMHTP, eligible patients can be referred to eligible mental health professionals for the following MBS allied mental health services:
+Under a GPMHTP, practitioners can refer eligible patients to allied mental health professionals for these services:

 - clinical psychologists for psychological therapy services - items 80000-80020